Vishnu9412/BrandOPT/README.md

 ## Technologies Used

 - Next.js: A React framework for building server-side rendered and statically generated web applications.
-- React: A JavaScript library for building user interfaces.
-- CSS: Styling the components and layout of the website.
+- SCSS: Styling the components and layout of the website.
-- [Add other technologies used in your project]